Grilled Chicken with Salsa Recipe

 - 1. In a large resealable plastic bag, combine the first eight ingredients; add chicken.
 Seal bag and turn to coat; refrigerate for 4 hours.
 Meanwhile, in a small bowl, combine salsa ingredients.
 Cover and refrigerate until serving.

 - 2. Drain and discard marinade.
-Grill, covered, over medium heat for 5-6 minutes on each side or until a meat thermometer reads 170°.
+Grill, covered, over medium heat for 5-6 minutes on each side or until a thermometer reads 170°.
 Serve with salsa.
 Yield: 4 servings (3 cups salsa).

 1 each: 185 calories, 4g fat (1g saturated fat), 63mg cholesterol, 178mg sodium, 13g carbohydrate (8g sugars, 2g fiber), 24g protein.
 Diabetic Exchanges: 3 lean meat, 1 vegetable, 1/2 fruit, 1/2 fat.